Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI

 High fidelity image reconstruction requires as dense \emph{(u,v)} coverage as possible.
 Images of new black hole shadows, jets and the photon rings of M87* and Sgr\,A* are intended to be reconstructed using BHEX data.
 With an extensive ground array, BHEX will therefore achieve sufficient \emph{(u,v)} coverage for image reconstruction of complex sources.
 In this work we have shown that BHEX is capable of confidently distinguishing a binary Gaussian model from a single Gaussian.
-A future spaceborne VLBI mission, capable of studying SMBHBs must be designed with the need for very dense \emph{(u,v)} coverage in mind.
+A future spaceborne VLBI mission, capable of imaging SMBHBs must be designed with the need for very dense \emph{(u,v)} coverage in mind.

-\subsection{Requirements for Future Spaceborne VLBI}
+\subsection{Requirements for future spaceborne VLBI}

 The angular resolution and sensitivity of BHEX have been primarily driven by the photon ring science.
 Furthermore, as shown by Fig. \ref{f:pop}, BHEX's performance is predicted to only enable observation of a few tens of binary systems, with significant uncertainty existing in this model.
-To observe a statistically significant number of binary systems, enough to constrain evolutionary models and draw conclusions about the distribution of binaries across redshift and in relation to their host galaxy, a more performant interferometer is required.
+To observe a statistically significant number of binary systems, enough to constrain evolutionary models and draw conclusions about the distribution of binaries across redshift and in relation to their host galaxy, a more capable spaceborne interferometer is required.